sakshamsingh01/Pygeclip/README.md

         item.data()

 This returns the data from the api in **json** format and you can use it do do your magic!

+<h3>Installation Guide</h3>
+Install it using PIP

+        pip install pygeclip

 <h3>Note</h3>
 This is an initial commit.
 I will be adding all features in this package soon!